By default, the profiles you add to UCare don’t have access to UCare; this default helps ensure the privacy of people’s

-Security area admin: This will give a person permission to grant others access and give permission to the security areas that they have access to.
+Security area admin: This will give a person permission to grant others access and give permission to the security areas they can access.

 Super admin: This will give a person access to everything, and they can also grant access to anything.
-This is a very powerful permission level, so it should only be issued to people who are trusted to see sensitive information.
+Super admin is a very powerful permission level, so it should only be issued to trusted people to see sensitive information.

-If SMS has been enabled and they have been given SMS permission then they will also need to enter a code, the code will be SMSed to the mobile number that was entered when giving them access.
+If SMS is enabled and they have SMS permission, they will also need to enter a code.
+The code will be SMSed to the mobile number entered when giving them access.
 Usually, this is quick, but it can take up to 30 seconds for the code to arrive.

-Tip: If the SMS is not arriving, then check that you have SMS credit in your Clickatell account.
+💡 Tip: If the SMS is not arriving, check that you have SMS credit in your Clickatell account.

 Security areas are a flexible way to restrict access to information saved on UCare.

-By default, there are two security areas available, Default, and Protected.
+New UCare accounts have two security areas added, Default and Protected.
 You can rename these if needed or create new security areas.

-For example, you could create an Executive area so that senior leadership can have a private area to keep information on UCare, or you could create a security area for each of your church's campus locations.
+For example, you could create an Executive area so senior leadership can have a private place to keep information on UCare, or you could create a security area for each of your church’s campus locations.

-Tip: If a person isn't a super admin and hasn't been given access to a security area, they won't even know it exists.
-So if you add a security area called "Super-secret counseling notes," then you don't have to worry about your team seeing that and being worried about what notes you are keeping about them.
+💡 Tip: If a person isn’t a super admin and doesn’t have access to a security area, they won’t even know it exists.
+So if you add a security area called “Super-secret counseling notes,” then you don’t have to worry about your team seeing that and being worried about what notes you are keeping about them.

-Tip: In many places in UCare, you will see the phrase "Restrict access," this is an indicator that you can restrict who had access to the info.
-If you uncheck all the security areas, then it means that the info is not restricted, and anyone with access can view it.
+💡 Tip: In many places in UCare, you will see the phrase “Restrict access,” this is an indicator that you can restrict who has access to the info.
+If you uncheck all the security areas, then the information is not restricted, and anyone with access can view it.

-Tip: If an item or detail has been restricted, it will have a lock icon next to it, hover, or tap this icon to view which security areas have permission to that info.
+💡 Tip: If an item or detail is restricted, it will have a lock icon next to it.
+Hover, or tap this icon to view which security areas are needed to view that info.